 Artist demonstrates strong technical skills and craft in the execution of their work and shows an ongoing commitment to working in this form (Materials: Work samples)

-Application demonstrates sustained audience/community engagement with applicant’s artistic work (Materials: Resume/CV, Work samples)
+Application demonstrates sustained audience engagement with applicant’s artistic work (Materials: Resume/CV, Work samples)

 Application provides compelling evidence that funding will have a significant impact on the artist’s creative development at this juncture in their career and will support their artistic potential.
 This could be by removing barriers to sustaining and advancing the artist’s practice or serving as a catalyst to a new stage of artistic development (Materials: Narrative questions, Resume/CV)